bin456789/reinstall/README.en.md

 - ✔️Azure: B2pts_v2
 - ✔️Alibaba Cloud: g8y, c8y, r8y (may occasionally get stuck on the boot logo during restart; force restart to resolve)
 - ✔️Alibaba Cloud: g6r, c6r
-- ✔️Oracle Cloud: A1.Flex (manual loading of the graphics driver is required after installation)
+- ✔️Oracle Cloud A1.Flex (Success depends on the machine's creation date; newer instances are more likely to install successfully.
+You will also need to manually load the GPU drivers after installation.)
 - ✔️AWS: T4g
 - ✔️Scaleway: COPARM1
+- ✔️Gcore
 - ❌Google Cloud: t2a (lacking network card driver)

 <details>